-George DuBose, born 1954 in Morocco of Irish and American parents, educated in US.
+George DuBose, born 1954 in Morocco of Irish and American parents, was educated in US.
 He started consequently his photographic career in New York City within the sunrise of ‘American culture revolution’.
-He worked most of his life in New York, later on alternatated in Europe.
+He worked most of his life in New York, later on alternating in Europe.
 DuBose has been living in Cologne, Germany, and the Netherlands for several years.

-He became one of the most iconic living music and art photographer.
+He became one of the most iconic living music and art photographers.
 George Dubose photographed and designed more than 300 album and single covers for such diverse artists like the Ramones, Kid Creole and the Coconuts, XCLAN, RunDMC and Melissa Etheridge.
 More than fifty of his projects have attained gold or platinum status.
 His first published music photograph was a self-printed street poster of the B52s, which he photographed in 1978 and that was purchased two years later for the band’s debut album cover.